rtolefree1/WebAPI_Quiz/README.md

 WHEN I answer a question
 THEN I am presented with another question
 WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+THEN time is subtracted from the clock (I will subtract 5 seconds off the clock) WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over